 - 8 ounces spaghetti noodles , regular or whole wheat

-- 2 tsp olive oil , divided
+- 2 teaspoons olive oil , divided

-- 1 tsp minced garlic , divided
+- 1 teaspoon garlic , minced and divided

 - 1 cup cherry tomatoes , halved

-- ½ of a zucchini , sliced into rings
+- ½ zucchini , sliced into rings

-- 2 heaping cups fresh chopped kale
+- 2 heaping cups fresh kale , chops and ribs removed

-- ¼ cup pesto
+- 1/4 cup pesto

-- ¼ feta cheese
+- ¼ feta cheese crumbles

 - juice of ½ a small lemon

 - Cook pasta according to package directions, drain and set aside.

 - Add chopped kale and sauté for a minute.
 Add a teaspoon of water to the pan, cover, and cook for 2-3 minutes.

 - Add the spaghetti to the pan with the veggies and toss to combine.
-Sprinkle feta cheese on top.
-Enjoy!

 Have you tried this recipe?!